castdrian/ishare/README.md

 (yes this readme is ugly, sorry)
 <br>

-## Features
+## 📷 Features
 - Capture and record screens, windows or a custom region
 - Upload the media files to built-in or custom uploaders
 - Profit
 - ???

-## Custom Uploader Request Specification
+## 📤 Custom Uploader Request Specification
 ishare performs a `POST` request to the specified endpoint, containing all configurations that are defined in the custom uploader.\
 The screencapture or recording that was taken is appended to the multipart/form-data body under the `image` or `video` key respectively (can be overriden).

-## Custom Uploader Specification
+## 📤/⚙️ Custom Uploader Specification

-The ishare custom uploader spec allows you to define the configuration for uploading files to a custom endpoint.\
+The ishare custom uploader spec allows you to define the configuration for uploading files to a custom endpoint.
+These can be created by yourself or existing projetcs ShareX compatibles such as [Zipline](https://zipline.diced.sh/), [ass](https://github.com/tycrek/ass#readme), etc.\

 ishare is configured to support and open `.iscu` files by default.

 <details>